 A few phone calls, a few minutes of discussion and off we go- to taste the flavor of the mini beef-mecca in Kolkata- the beefwalk.

 From the central metro station entrance towards poddar court, take the road towards poddar court keeping the maharana pratap statue on your left.
-The first right lane (or second…) says, Phears Lane (there’s a post on the road).
+The first right lane (or second…) says, Phears Lane.
 And off you enter.
 Walk inside for around 5-8 minutes and search for the aroma of beef kebab.
-The first stop is Adams kebab shop on your left- the name proudly says (famous for beef kebab)
+The first stop is Adams kebab shop- the name proudly says (famous for beef kebab)

 The prized item here is beef sutli kebab.
 This is basically a beef sheekh kebab, but such is the delicate nature that for making the seekh, it has to be rolled with a thin, very thin string (sutli) and hence the name….
 Following the photos.
 After the kebab is cooked, they put it on a paper plate and accompaniments are just a small lemon piece and onion-chilly slices.
 Don’t forget to sprinkle the lemon and sprinkle the chilly pieces and you’ll reach heaven.
 Pocket pinch: 17/- a seekh

 They say, do not get contented with just one slice of heaven… and off you start again.
 The next stop is one of the most underrated sweet shops in Kolkata- Haji Allauddin Sweets

 Enter the shop and you get greeted by Shadab miyan- the owner of the place and the next thing to welcome your evening is the pure aroma of hot, freshly made gulabjamun- as shadab miyan proudly say “our gulabjamun is world famous in Kolkata”.
 But seriously, move along haldirams and Tewaris and you enter this place.